 I also met a visiting nun from the US who was quite talkative, which surprised me greatly.
-Before that, I’d always thought all monks shared the same calm and meditative look.
+Before that, I’d always thought all monks and nuns shared the same calm and meditative look.
 Perhaps this stereotype stemmed from my familiarity with Asian monks only.
-Meeting this loquacious monk helped me realize that monks are not distant but rather very relatable figures.
+Meeting this loquacious nun helped me realize that they are not distant but rather very relatable figures.
 While sharing the same belief, each of them still has a distinctive characteristic, just like normal people.

 I learned new skills I’d never thought I would learn

 Despite staying at the Manjushri KMC for only a week, I was lucky to learn some new skills in cooking and housekeeping.
 I heard that others who stayed longer had the chance to learn about barista and sculpture as well.
 How interesting!

 “Love is in the air” – this quote rings truest at the Manjushri Kadampa Meditation Centre.
 Everyone I met was so benign that I felt naturally inclined not to harm even an ant!

 No dark thought ever crossed my mind while staying there, as the whole center and its surroundings created an overwhelmingly peace-loving and harmonious ambiance.
 If a criminal visited the center, I believe his or her malevolent intentions, if any, would eventually turn into acts of benevolence at this peaceful place.

 Free meditation sessions were perfect for beginners like me

 Volunteers can join daily mediation sessions at the Manjushri KMC for free.
 Guided by venerated monks and also suitable for beginners, these meditation sessions last from 15 minutes to an hour and take place either in the grand temple or in one of the cozy rooms in the main building.